Joey Wendle Player Props: Marlins vs. Reds

 Joey Wendle At The Plate

-- Wendle has picked up a hit in 56.5% of his 69 games this season, with more than one hit in 14.5% of them.
+- Wendle has picked up a hit in 39 of 70 games this season, with multiple hits 10 times.

-- He has gone deep in one of 69 games, and in 0.4% of his plate appearances.

-- Wendle has driven in a run in 12 games this year (17.4%), including one multiple-RBI game.
+- Wendle has driven in a run in 12 games this season (17.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.